gato-gordo/ui_architecture_tools_processes/README.md

 [Sinon][sinon] - test mocks, stubs, spies used with Mocha

 [Jest][jest] - React component tester.
-Shallow renders the component in isolation and allows you to test the render against an earlier snapshot that was taken.
+Shallow renders the component in isolation and allows you to test the render against an earlier canonical snapshot that was taken.
+Good for UI regression testing.

 [Supertest][supertest] - server-side api testing

 End-to-End Testing
 ------------------
 ##### Use #####
-[Webdriver.io][wdio] - Selenium headless browser for node
+[Webdriver.io][wdio] - Selenium headless browser and web automation for Node

 Module Bundling and Build Tools
 -------------------------------